 THE MATTERHORN GLACIER TRAIL HIKE IN ZERMATT

 The Matterhorn Glacier Trail hike in Zermatt is a great walking trail that winds underneath the Matterhorn.
-It is one of the best day-hikes in Zermatt and definitely one of the top places to see the Matterhorn from a very close distance without having to do any crazy incline or hiking.
+It is one of the best day hikes in Zermatt and definitely one of the top places to see the Matterhorn from a very close distance without having to do any crazy incline or hiking.
 For an epic view of the Matterhorn with lots of lake reflection shots, this is my top recommendation for a hiking trail in Zermatt.

 This hiking trail is one of the top picks for families and tourists who would like to experience the Matterhorn but aren’t looking for a huge adventure.
 With just 150m of the total incline, it’s one of the best easy hikes in Zermatt.
 By taking the cable car all the way up to the top, you actually do a point-to-point route instead of a loop so a lot of the trail is downhill and you finish at a different cable car station to get back to Zermatt town.
 It’s 500m downhill and 150m of uphill work so you can see it is less challenging the many other hikes in Zermatt.

-Hike Distance: 6.4km from Trockener Steg to Schwarzsee
+- Hike Distance: 6.4km from Trockener Steg to Schwarzsee

-Hike Duration: 2-3 hours
+- Hike Duration: 2-3 hours

-Hike Difficulty: Very low.
-The total incline is 150m and decline 500m Sometimes rocky trail but never any danger or exposed trail.
+- Hike Difficulty: Very low.
+The total incline is 150m and the decline is 500m Sometimes rocky trails but never any dangerous or exposed trail.

-Hike Incline: 150m total climb with 500m of decline.
+- Hike Incline: 150m total climb with 500m of decline.

 Want more details and photos?
 View the full blog post here: THE MATTERHORN GLACIER TRAIL HIKE IN ZERMATT